AC112358/Final-Project-2017s/README.md

 - Basically only can display a specific type of inverted Manhattan plot
 - I should've added more public methods, like change the size of the title
 - Title is displayed strangely (not in the middle)
-- Exceptions (FileNotFoundException) can be displayed; hower, I think this is OK since it's a Processing library & the user would want to see that output
+- Exceptions (FileNotFoundException) can be displayed; however, I think this is OK since it's a Processing library & the user would want to see that output

 Potential added features:
 - Make more user-friendly